Leaking Through Shower Screen

 3. The piston linkage has not been assembled correctly

-When in Direct Configuration, you want to thread the bolts through the lower hole of the piston linkage.
-Using the upper hole in Direct will cause the piston to sit too high, leading to water entering the grouphead from the boiler when the piston is at rest.
+- Thread the bolt thorugh the upper hole in Direct Configuration.
+This causes the piston to sit too high, which allows water from the boiler to enter the grouphead when the piston is at rest.